tohagan/runtime-type-validation/docs/interfaces/_validator_.validatorerror.md

 # Interface: ValidatorError

-Information describing how a type check failed.
+Information describing how a validation failed.
 Includes the input path (.at) and value showing where and why and on what value it failed.